marzelwidmer/legacy-blog-marzelwidmer.github.io/_posts/2019/2019-09-08-openshift-semantic-release-with-jenkins-maven-fabric8-delivery-pipeline.md

 Create a `generic secret` link this secret with the `builder`.
 Annotate and label it for the Jenkins sync PlugIn.
 And finally update the `bc/customer-service-pipeline` with this secret.
-First you have to create an `AccessToken` in your [GitHub Tokens Settings](https://github.com/settings/tokens){:target="_blank"} let it named like `openshift-source-builder` add 'repo' and 'user' access because this token will be used for our semantic versioning / release.
+First you have to create an `AccessToken` in your [GitHub Tokens Settings](https://github.com/settings/tokens){:target="_blank"} let it named like `openshift-source-builder` add `repo` and `user` access because this token will be used for our semantic versioning / release.
  ![openshift-source-builder-github-token](/assets/img/2019/openshift-semantic-release-with-jenkins-maven-fabric8-delivery-pipeline/openshift-source-builder-github-token.png)